 import os

-Set up your API key by retrieving it from an environment variable, like we setup in Recipe 1.7.
+Set up your API key by retrieving it from an environment variable, like we setup in the recipe Setting the OpenAI API Key as an Environment Variable.

 openai.api_key = os.getenv("OPENAI_API_KEY")

 Define a function to send a prompt to the OpenAI API and receive a response.